pedrogarciafreitas/WaSP/README.md

 ## Running the decoder

-The decoder takes three arguments: path to input file (for example path to the output.LF file), directory for outputting the decoded images (.ppm and .pgm) and path to the directory containing Kakadu executables.
+The decoder takes three arguments: path to input file (for example path to the output.LF file), directory for outputting the decoded images (.ppm and .pgm) and path to the directory containing opj executables.

 ## References